Alabama

 Illinois

 10 Ill.
 Comp.
 Stat.
-5/23-23.2, 10 ILCS 5/22-9.1
+Ann. § 5/23-23.2, § 5/22-9.1

 |

 A candidate or voter may contest an election by submitting a petition to the court.
 Any recount will be court-ordered.
+The court shall grant the petition for a recount if it is properly filed and there appears a reasonable likelihood the recount will change the election results.

-Also, candidates or a group of voters may submit a discovery petition.
+Also, candidates or a group of five voters may submit a discovery petition.
 However, the results of the examination and count will not be certified, used to amend or change the abstracts of the votes previously completed, used to deny the successful candidate for the same office his certificate of nomination or election.
 Such count shall not be binding in an election contest.

 |